Compliance

 The Code of Conduct/compliance training

-We regularly conduct training sessions to explain overall compliance based on the Code of Conduct.
-At our sites in Japan, we provide compliance training for all ranks including new employees, and executive management training for directors and auditors of all affiliates.
+We regularly conduct training sessions for all employees to explain overall compliance based on the Code of Conduct.
+At our sites in Japan and overseas, we provide compliance training for all ranks, and executive management training for directors and auditors of all affiliates.
 We also conduct compliance training for national staff at overseas sites.

 Theme-based seminars